SikaiWang224/SikaiWang-Website/index.md

 ## Career Objectives

 My **ultimate** goal is to help organizations make data-driven decisions that lead to improved efficiency, increased profitability, and sustained growth in my early career.
-When I have the capacity to set up a new company on my own, I would definitely do that and do what I am interested in.
+When I have the capacity to set up a new company on my own, I would definitely do that and work on what I am interested in.

 <img src="images/image2.jpeg?raw=true"/>
 ---